-Salma Ghanem, PhD, joined DePaul in August 2014 as dean of the College of Communication.
-She has served as Acting Provost since October 2018.
+Salma Ghanem, PhD, was appointed Interim Provost on July 1, 2019, and will serve in an interim role for three years.
+She had served as Acting Provost since October 2018.
+Ghanem joined DePaul in August 2014 as dean of the College of Communication.
 Prior to joining DePaul, she served as dean of the College of Communication and Fine Arts at Central Michigan University.
 She also held the position of chair of the Department of Communication at the University of Texas Pan American.

 In addition to her academic background, she served as a press and information officer for the Press Office of the Egyptian Mission to the United Nations in New York and as a communication specialist with the clinical teaching campus of Texas A&M Health Science Center College of Medicine.

 Ghanem embraces diversity both personally and professionally.
 Her intercultural experiences have helped her transcend cultural and racial boundaries.
 Born and raised in Egypt, she attended the Sacré Coeur Catholic School in Cairo.
 She is fluent in Arabic and French and has considerable skill in Spanish.
 Her passion for cultural awareness and interdisciplinary research stems from the fact she herself is an immigrant and was raised by parents who are Egyptian and Dutch.
 She taught for 15 years at the University of Texas-Pan American, a Hispanic Serving Institution.
 She also taught in several study-abroad programs in Spain, Egypt, Turkey, Austria and Germany.